Aligning your goals with a holistic programmatic strategy.

 3. How long we will keep your information

 We will keep your personal data for as long as is necessary for the relevant service, in accordance with our legal obligations.
-After this time, your personal data will either be securely deleted or anonymised so that it can be used for analytical purposes.
+After this time, your personal data will either be securely deleted or anonymised/de-identified so that it can be used for analytical purposes.
 You may request further information via the contact details given in this Privacy Notice.

 4. How we secure your personal data

 We maintain appropriate organisational and technological safeguards to help protect against unauthorised use, access to or accidental loss, alteration or destruction of personal data.
 We also seek to ensure our service providers do the same.